-- Individualized, one-on-one case management support for women at the highest risk to improve birth outcomes. - Care coordination for moms who may need a little extra support. - Educational materials and information on community resources. - Rewards for certain checkups (prenatal and postpartum) through the Healthy Rewards program.
+- Individualized, one-on-one case management support for women at the highest risk to improve birth outcomes. - Care coordination for moms who may need a little extra support. - Educational materials and information on community resources. - Incentives for certain checkups (prenatal and postpartum) through the Healthy Rewards program.

 Experienced case managers work with members and providers to establish a care plan for our highest risk pregnant members.
-Case managers collaborate with community agencies to ensure mothers have access to necessary services, including transportation, WIC, home visitor programs, breastfeeding support and counseling.
+Case managers collaborate with community agencies to ensure mothers have access to necessary services.
 Members with multiple gestations, histories of preterm delivery (or a current preterm), or who are noncompliant in keeping appointments or following their prescribed plan of care will benefit most from case management.